terser/terser/README.md

 - `keep_fnames` (default: `false`) -- Pass `true` to prevent the compressor from discarding function names.
-Pass a regular expression to only keep class names matching that regex.
+Pass a regular expression to only keep function names matching that regex.
 Useful for code relying on `Function.prototype.name`.
   See also: the `keep_fnames` [mangle option](#mangle).

 - `keep_infinity` (default: `false`) -- Pass `true` to prevent `Infinity` from